jef-fortunahamid/HealthcareRiskAnalysis/README.md

 # Identifying Key Health Risk Factors with SQL

 ## Business Task
-After successfully [Designing a Scalable Database for Greenspot Grocer Using MySQL](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign) in my last project, I'm tackling a more intricate challenge: analyzing health data to identify key risk factors across different age groups for Synapse Health Analytics.
+After successfully [Designing a Scalable Database for Greenspot Grocer Using MySQL](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign) in my last project, I'm tackling a more intricate challenge: analyzing health data to identify key risk factors across different age groups.
 The aim is to help healthcare providers pinpoint and implement preventative measures more effectively.
 The current dataset is comprehensive but requires a thorough analysis to yield actionable insights.
 My goal is to use advanced SQL queries to uncover which lifestyle factors are most strongly associated with certain health conditions like diabetes, heart disease, and depression.

 During this project, I'll be focused on answering the following questions: